 Home test kits

-Anyone over 18 can collect 2 packs of home test kits, each containing 7 kits, at the rapid test sites around the borough.
+Anyone over 18 can collect 2 packs of home test kits, each containing 7 kits, at One Lexicon rapid test centre and at mobile test sites around the borough.

 Pharmacy Collect allows you to collect home test kits from your local pharmacy.
 Nearly all the pharmacies in Bracknell Forest are now offering Pharmacy Collect with more signing up each week.